gitaaron/rfm7/next.md

     * uptime of the requesting peers being live in the network

   * additionally, we could show the distribution of lookups in a specific probe, i.e. in a specific section of the network, in order to have a sense of the DHT lookup times to be expected for someone in the probe's premises.

+  * each graph should have a number of results used

 ---

+* look into why homepage is not loading from ipfs gateway

 * terraform / setup
   * fix 'up.sh' key error